weserv/docs/docs/format.md

 - `186d` for 6 months
 - 1 year (365 days) - default

-Any other value will be ignore and `max-age` header will default to 1 year.
+Any other value will be ignored and the `max-age` will default to 1 year.

 More info: [Issue #186 - Increase Cache-Control: max-age= to 1 year instead of 1 month](https://github.com/weserv/images/issues/186).